Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 - move all todo to GitHub Issues
 - write a normal readme
-- develop a starter with examples and descriptions
 - A `step-by-step guide` on how to start the chronoblog and configure it "for yourself".
 In the `.md` file format inside the starter - so that it can be read both on the github and on the site.

 Development environment